archlinux/archwiki/extensions/ConfirmEdit/README.md

  * other than URLs such as junk edits.
  *
  * If the new version matches one and the old version doesn't,
- * toss up the captcha screen.
+ * show the captcha screen.
  *
  * @fixme Add a message for local admins to add items as well.
  */
 $wgCaptchaRegexes = [];

+/**
+ * Feature flag to toggle list of available custom actions to enable in AbuseFilter.
+See AbuseFilterHooks::onAbuseFilterCustomActions
+ */
+$wgConfirmEditEnabledAbuseFilterCustomActions = [];
 ```